demidenko05/beige-accandr/README.txt

 This application never waste your time because of:
   1. It provides sufficient functionality:
-* Double entry accounting system including ledger and balance reports.
+* Double entry accounting system.
+* General ledger, trial balance, balance sheet, stock items and other reports.
-* COGS FIFO/LIFO automatically for sales, sales returns, inventory losses.
+* It makes COGS FIFO/LIFO automatically for sales, sales returns, inventory losses.
-* Automatically sales taxes accounting entries for sales, purchases and their returns.
+* It makes sales tax (VAT) automatically for sales, purchases and their returns.
-* Sales tax methods: item/invoice basis, destination-based, aggregate rate, price inclusive of tax.
+* Sales tax (VAT) methods: item/invoice basis, destination-based, aggregate rate, tax included in the price.
-* Prepayments/payments tracking for sales/purchases (including invoices with foreign currency).
+* Tracking payments for sales/purchases in national and foreign currencies.
-* Payroll - automatically taxes calculation (by percentage tax table method) and accounting entries.
+* Payroll - automatic calculation of the taxes using withholding tax tables.
-* Manufacturing - automatically cost calculation from used materials and direct labor (and other) costs.
+* Production - automatic calculation of the cost of a product from used materials, direct labor costs and other costs.
+* Inventory - two dimensional (warehouse, place) registration, moving items inside warehouse, etc.
 * Multi-databases (organizations).
-* Embedded Web-Store
+* Embedded Web-Store.
+Pricing - multicurrency, price depends on buyer's category, exporting price list to CSV.
-* There is Beigesoft™ Enterprise Information System version for MS Windows/Mac/*Nix and SQLite database, so you can work with the same database anywhere.
+* There is Beigesoft™ EIS version for MS Windows/Mac/*Nix and SQLite database, so you can work with the same database anywhere.

 You can check functionality without installation by reading the articles (see above).